joey-astrologo/OLED55-65B6-Downgrade/README.md

    Extract and copy the firmware to "C:\LgDTVUpDater\htdocs"

-**The following steps are optional if you just want to downgrade to the included 4.31.20 firmware with a North American B6.**
+** Steps 4 and 5 are optional if you just want to downgrade to the included 4.31.20 firmware with a North American B6.**

 4. Optional(already done)
    We need to create the reponse file to the tv's firmware upgrade request.